ntban15/test-blog/content/blog/data-duplication/index.md

 ---
-title: Why are there two
+title: Why are there two Spideys?
 date: "2015-05-01T22:12:03.284Z"
-description: My thoughts on data duplication on the front-end
+description: My thoughts on handling lookalike data and how (de)duplication comes into play.
 ---

 Pretty much every modern data-driven application operates on lists of things.
 Think of your typical social feeds, your online orders or simply the results from your go-to search engine™️.
 Human love lists.
 To-do lists keep procrastination at bay.
 "Top 10 series to binge" lists drive boredom away.